Exeter-Diabetes/DementiaRisperidonePaper/README.md

 1. ### Analysis.R

-   This script performs the analysis for both one year (top part of the script) and 12 weeks (bottom part of the script) follow-up.
+   This script performs the analysis both for one year (upper part of the script) and for 12 weeks (lower part of the script) follow-up.
 The details of how it works are outlined below
-   - In this script we analyse the matched data.
+   - In this script, the matched data is analysed.
-   - Censoring date is defined as the minimum of the following: inferred last date of prescription, deregistration date, death, last day of collection and one year follow up
+   - The censoring date is defined as the minimum of the following dates: inferred last date of prescription, deregistration date, death, last day of collection and one year follow up
    - Defined all the subgroups
    - Plot a Kaplan-meier survival plot for each subgroup and showing the absolute risk difference between the matched control and treatment group at 12 weeks and one year follow up period
-   - Fit a Cox model, both adjusted and undjusted
+   - Fitting a Cox model, both adjusted and undjusted
    - Computed metrics:
      - Hazard ratio
      - Absolute risk difference